ln(1) — Linux manual page

 make a backup of each existing destination file

-allow the superuser to attempt to hard link directories
+allow the superuser to attempt to hard link directories, if

 remove existing destination files